APHA-CSU/btb-phylo/Readme.md

 ```
 ## <a name="pipe-dets"></a> Pipeline details

-The full pipeline consists of four main stages:
+The full pipeline consists of five main stages:
 1. Updating a local `.csv` that contains metadata for every processed APHA bovine-TB sample.
 The default path of this file is `./all_samples.csv`.
 When new samples are available in `s3-csu-003` this file is updated with new samples only.
 2. Filtering the samples by a set of criteria defined in either the [configuration file](#config-file) or a set of command line arguments.
 The metadata file for filtered samples is saved in the results directory.
+3. "Consistifying" the samples with cattle and movement data.
+Designed for use with ViewBovine, this removes samples from WGS, cattle and movement datasets that are not common to all three datasets.
-3. Downloading consensus sequences for the filtered sample set from `s3-csu-003`.
+4. Downloading consensus sequences for the filtered sample set from `s3-csu-003`.
 If a consistent directory is used for storing consensus sequences, then only new samples will be downloaded.
-4. Performing phylogeny: Detecting snp sites using `snp-sites`, building a snp matrix using `snp-dists` and optionally building a phylogentic tree using `megacc`.
+5. Performing phylogeny: Detecting snp sites using `snp-sites`, building a snp matrix using `snp-dists` and optionally building a phylogentic tree using `megacc`.

 ## Using the software